USAID-OHA-SI/visiblespectrum/README.md

 ### In Development

 #### Higher Priority
-- Add download as a CSV functionality to `pull_naomi`
-- Add rerun functionality for fails
-- Dig into periods issue and handle Mozambique (see notes)
 - Improve error handling for expected data gaps, such as:
   - **Namibia**: Missing PEDS (0-14) data.
   - Some countries missing data for **`ANC tested negative`** and **`ANC tested positive`**.
 - Automatically select and use the most recent available period for all countries.
+  - Dig into periods issue and handle Mozambique (see notes)
 - Introduce more robust testing procedures.
+- Add rerun functionality for fails

 #### Lower Priority
 - Add all periods functionality to `pull_naomi`